Blue-Skeptical/FlavNET/README.md

 ![LOGO](./logo.png)

-FlavNET provides tools to unmask, visualize and understand the deepest secrets neural network.<br /><br />
+FlavNET provides tools to unmask, visualize and understand the deepest secrets of neural networks.<br /><br />
 FlavNET has been developed as a project for:<br />
 [_**School in AI: Deep Learning, Vision and Language for Industry**_](https://aischools.it/)
 by Jacopo Rizzi and Fabio Andreghetti.